johnathan-codes/cwaas/README.md

 While in your heroku app dashboard click on `Open app`.

 Done!
 Now go!
 Prepare your list of TV shows you are currently watching :blush:

+### No-register

+If you want noone else editing your stuff, there is a master-noregister branch in which there is no registration option.
+Steps are the same :)